OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 In addition, the following can be inspected:

 - Check if pasteboards are being removed with [`removePasteboardWithName:`](https://developer.apple.com/documentation/uikit/uipasteboard/1622072-removepasteboardwithname?language=objc "UIPasteboard removePasteboardWithName:"), which invalidates an app pasteboard, freeing up all resources used by it (no effect for the general pasteboard).
-- Check if there are excluded pasteboards, there should be a call to `setItems:options:` with the `UIPasteboardOptionLocalOnly` option
+- Check if there are excluded pasteboards, there should be a call to `setItems:options:` with the `UIPasteboardOptionLocalOnly` option.
-- Check if there are expiring pasteboards, there should be a call to `setItems:options:` with the `UIPasteboardOptionExpirationDate` option
+- Check if there are expiring pasteboards, there should be a call to `setItems:options:` with the `UIPasteboardOptionExpirationDate` option.
 - Check if the app swipes the pasteboard items when going to background or when terminating.
 This is done by some password manager apps trying to restrict sensitive data exposure.

 ##### Dynamic Analysis